uniquetrij/RoboND-Perception-Project/writeup_template.md

 It may be noted here that the region denoted by the point cloud is much bigger than the region of interest on the table where the objects are placed.
 The reducing the computation further more, we can crop the regions external to the region of interest.
-This is accomplished the following code using __Pass Through__ filtering, first anong `z-axis` to get rid of the height (thickness) of the table:
+This is accomplished the following code using __Pass Through Filtering__, first anong `z-axis` to get rid of the height (thickness) of the table:

 ```python